Acrobat Removals & Storage

 We ask that you remove dirt from terracotta pots into containers and place plant roots into plastic bags.
 We also ask that you don’t water plants for at least two days prior to your move.

-We will not move any terracotta pots that are not totally empty because the excess weight of the dirt increases the likelihood they will crack and break.
+Terracotta pots that are not totally empty can’t be moved as the excess weight of the dirt increases the likelihood they will crack and break.

 We strongly recommend dismantling and disconnecting your bed, gym equipment, white goods, and electronics.
 It will make the moving day go so much faster and smoother.